golubitsky/blog/wiki.md

 - [Surviving Legacy Code with Golden Master and Sampling - J.B.
 Rainsberger](https://blog.thecodewhisperer.com/permalink/surviving-legacy-code-with-golden-master-and-sampling)
 - [Stop requiring only one assertion per unit test: Multiple assertions are fine - Mark Seeman](https://stackoverflow.blog/2022/11/03/multiple-assertions-per-test-are-fine/)
 - https://www.agilealliance.org/resources/sessions/test-driven-development-guided-by-zombies/
+- https://michaelfeathers.substack.com/p/fixity-and-intention "We can look at tests as descriptions with varying lifetimes.
+Some may last for years and others may last for hours.
+They are useful as long as they facilitate change and understanding."

 #### Waste